StefanKoppier/BVJ/README.md

 its verification back-end.
 For more in-depth information, check out the [documentation](doc/Documentation.pdf).

 ## Requirements
 The tool is tested using GHC 8.2.2 and JBMC 5.11.
-To install the tool and its requirements:
+To build/use the tool install the following requirements:

 1. Download and install the Java development kit, ensure that `javac` and `jar` can be found in the PATH variable.
 2. Download and compile JBMC, ensure that `jbmc` can be found in the PATH variable.
 The compilation manual of JBMC can be found [here](https://github.com/diffblue/cbmc/blob/develop/COMPILING.md).